httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 4. Return the output string.

-If covered components reference a component identifier that cannot be resolved to a component value in the message, the implementation MUST produce an error and not create an input string.
+If covered components reference a component identifier that cannot be resolved to a component value in the message, the implementation MUST produce an error and not create a signature base.
 Such situations are included but not limited to:

  * The signer or verifier does not understand the derived component name.
  * The component name identifies a field that is not present in the message or whose value is malformed.